Wimmics/CovidOnTheWeb/README.md

 Named entities were identified primarily in the articles' titles and abstracts.
 Entity-fishing was also used to process the articles' bodies.

-In the table below shows the total number of named entities extracted by each tool, as well as the corresponding number of unique URIs.
+The table below shows the total number of named entities extracted by each tool, as well as the corresponding number of unique URIs.

 |                    | DBpedia    | Wikidata      | Bioportal   | Total |